 Marbles I. Each player with ball.
 Divide the team into two groups and set them on opposite sides of the grid.
 Place a distinctly-colored or different-sized ball in the middle of the grid.
 This is the marble.
 Have each team try to move the marble to the other team’s line by striking it with a ball.
 Tell the players that after the game starts, they can kick at the marble with anyone’s ball.
 If a player kicks the marble directly, stop play and remind all players of the requirement to hit it only with a ball.
 (Variation: Everyone works to get the marble out of the grid.)

 Marbles II.
 Each player with ball.
 Players in pairs.
 Players alternate using a single push pass to try to strike the other player’s ball.

 Mud Monster.
 Two or three players start as the monsters.
 They then chase the rest of the players and try to tag them.
-Once they are tagged, they must spread their legs wide, put their hands or hold their ball over their head, and stay stuck in the mud.
+Once they are tagged, they must spread their legs wide, pick up their ball and hold it over their head, and stay “stuck in the mud.”
 They can be freed if another child crawls or kicks a ball through their legs.

 Not in My Yard.
 Set up a “fence” of cones or discs dividing the grid in half in order to establish two “yards.”
 All players with ball.
 Divide the team into two equal groups and place each group in a yard.
 This is a timed event.
 Upon command, players are to kick their ball into the other team’s yard.
 The objective is to keep each yard free of balls.
 Parents should be used around the perimeter of the grid to keep the balls in play.
 At the end of time, the group with the least number of balls in their yard wins.
 (Variation: As players kicks get stronger, the fence can be modified with a second set of parallel cones or discs to create a “no player zone,” and the size of the yards increased.)